Combatd/Art_Share_API/README.md

 * Be able to nest query parameters
 * Be able to write controller actions that read from and write to the database
 * Know how and when to render errors
+* Be able to write Active Record models quickly
+* Know how to write a user_params method
+* Be able to write the five API RESTful controller methods
+* Know how to test your API endpoints with Postman
+* Know how to create and destroy join table records via controller methods
+* Know how a nested route works

 ## First Routes
 1. Setup database with ``` bundle exec rails db:create ```